All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 You may qualify for GLP-1 medication if you have a BMI of 30 or higher (obesity), or a BMI of 27 or higher (overweight) with at least one weight-related health condition such as type 2 diabetes, hypertension, dyslipidemia, or obstructive sleep apnea.

 You may qualify for GLP-1 medication if you have a BMI of 30 or higher (obesity), or a BMI of 27 or higher (overweight) with at least one weight-related health condition such as type 2 diabetes, hypertension, dyslipidemia, or obstructive sleep apnea.
-This GLP-1 eligibility men women resource covers the essential information you need to make informed decisions.
+This GLP-1 eligibility men women resource covers the important information you need to make informed decisions.
 The short answer is that the core clinical criteria are the same.
 The longer answer involves some important differences in how men and women respond to these medications.

 Key Takeaways: - The Core Eligibility Criteria Are the Same - Body Composition Differences That Matter - Gender-Specific Side Effects and Considerations - Understand what your provider actually evaluates